Tiger bread is easily recognized for its very distinctive and unique crust.

 Can Tiger Bread Be Frozen?

-This type of bread freezes really well.
+Most bread freezes well, and this type of bread freezes really well.

 Just pre-slice it and place your ideal portion in a small freezer bag.